DepravitiesFinest/DepravitiesFinest/README.md

 ```
 most of my work is experimental, private, or constantly changing.
-some projects never get finished and that's because i'm a bum.
+some projects never get finished and that's because I'm a bum.
 ```

 <br/>